STEEPLE INN 2471

 STEEPLE HOUSE 445

-This is the side of the House and beside the car we have Major Clark's wife, Beresford, Unknown, Sarah and Lily Beresford.
+This is the side of the House and beside the car we have Major Clark's wife, Unknown, Unknown, Sarah and Lily Beresford.

 STEELE FAMILY 1205